Optimal Computation in Anonymous Dynamic Networks: Definitions and Preliminaries

-We say that $\mathcal A$ \emph{computes} a function $F$ if, whenever the processes are assigned inputs $\lambda(p_1)$, $\lambda(p_2)$, \dots, $\lambda(p_n)$ and all processes execute the local algorithm $\mathcal A$ at every round, the system eventually stabilizes with each process $p_i$ giving the desired output $F(p_i,\lambda)$.
+\mypar{Computation.} We say that an algorithm $\mathcal A$ \emph{computes} a function $F$ if, whenever the agents in the system are assigned inputs $\lambda(p_1)$, $\lambda(p_2)$, \dots, $\lambda(p_n)$ and all agents execute the local algorithm $\mathcal A$ at every round, the system eventually stabilizes with each agent $p_i$ giving the desired output $F(p_i,\lambda)$.
 A stronger notion of computation requires the system to not only stabilize but also to explicitly terminate with the correct output.

+Formally, a function computed by a system of $n$ agents maps $n$-tuples of input values to $n$-tuples of output values.
+Writing such a function as $F(p_i,\lambda)$ emphasizes that the output of an agent may depend on all agents' inputs, as well as on the agent itself.
+That is, different agents may give different outputs.\footnote{We consider only functions whose outputs do not depend on the communication topology.}

+The (worst-case) \emph{running time} of an algorithm $\mathcal A$, as a function of $n$, is the maximum number of rounds it takes for the system to stabilize (and optionally terminate), taken across all possible dynamic networks of $n$ agents and all possible input assignments, assuming that all agents run $\mathcal A$.

+\mypar{Relationship between dynamic networks and Population Protocols.} The dynamic network model considered in this paper bears some minor similarities with Population Protocols~\cite{aspnes}.
+Indeed, both models describe systems where a set of entities exchange messages in a non-deterministic fashion and modify their internal states according to a deterministic local algorithm.
+However, a key difference is that in Population Protocols communication occurs only between two entities at a time; moreover, the two communicating entities have different roles: transmitter and receiver.
+This feature of Population Protocols automatically breaks symmetry between communicating entities, greatly simplifying problems such as Leader Election, Average Consensus, etc. It also eliminates all potential ambiguities arising from multiple entities in the same state sending equal messages to the same entity.

+On the other hand, Population Protocols typically require the set of possible states to be independent of the number of entities $n$, while in our network model we allow agents to have an arbitrary amount of internal memory (although the terminating algorithms presented in this paper have polynomial memory requirements, as quantified in \cref{s:3.3}).

+Another feature of Population Protocols is \emph{global fairness}, which roughly requires that the sequence of interactions between entities must allow any potentially reachable global state to eventually occur.
+This guarantees that the system can make progress despite an ``adversarial'' scheduler that might otherwise indefinitely block certain transitions.
+Our dynamic network model does not adopt the same notion of global fairness; however, a typical requirement is that the communication graph $G_t$ should be connected for every $t\geq 1$, or more generally the dynamic disconnectivity $\tau$ should be finite (see \cref{ss:disc}).